Typechecking Uses of the jQuery Language

 Ok, so what does this all do for me?

-Continuing with our Tweet example above, our system provides the following output for these next queries:The big picture
+Continuing with our Tweet example above, our system provides the following output for these next queries:// Mistake made: one too many calls to .next(), so the query set is empty

 We have defined a set of types for the jQuery APIs that captures